Navigating What’s Next in Higher Ed

 As part of the founding team and former SVP of Research at EAB Global, I led over a hundred researchers that provided strategic, operational, and change management advice to more than 1500 educational institutions worldwide, including at 90% of the U.S. News Top 100.
 My responsibilities included overseeing research, services, and executive education gatherings for presidents, provosts, chief business officers, chief advancement officers, VPs of student affairs, heads of enrollment, chief information officers, deans of online and professional education, and more.

-As one of EAB’s first 30 employees, I helped grow the firm to over 1300 employees and personally spearheaded the launch of several key products, including EAB’s offerings for presidents, as well as services to support colleges and universities in better serving non-traditional learners.
-After 12 years at EAB, I decided to become an independent speaker, facilitator, author, and consultant in 2020.
+As one of EAB’s first 30 employees, I helped grow the firm to over 1300 employees and personally spearheaded the launch of several key products, including EAB’s Presidential Experience Lab and Presidential Roundtables, as well as market research and organizational design support for institutions expanding their online, professional, and continuing education footprints.
+After 12 years at EAB, I decided to start my own firm in 2020.

 I began my career teaching literature, visual culture, and leadership courses at UCLA while earning my Ph.D. in English.
 My courses included those for undergraduates, working professionals, and high school outreach participants, and I was honored to receive the Academic Senate’s Distinguished Teaching Award.
 While at UCLA, I collaborated with administrators in academic, student, business, and external affairs on a wide range of campus topics.
 My leadership roles included serving on the Executive Committees of the College of Letters and Science and the English Department, and chairing the board of directors of ASUCLA, the $75-million organization that operates the bookstores, restaurants, and trademarks and licensing at UCLA.